worproject/edk2-platforms/Platform/Qemu/SbsaQemu/Readme.md

 2. Compile TF-A

-  This step is only needed if users want to compile a custom ATF binary.
+  This step is only needed if users want to compile a custom TF-A binary.
   Else, the edk2-non-osi directory contains prebuilt bl1.bin and fip.bin
   binaries which will be automatically used in the build process.